dnolan1993/rock-paper-scissors-game/README.md

       Ensure that counters have the correct value on page load, 'Your Score:0', 'Turns remaining:10' and 'Opponents Score:0'.
      </li>
      <li>
-      Play the game a number of times to ensure the 'Your Score:' counter increases by 1 each time a 'You Win!' outcome is displayed.
+      Play the game several times to ensure the 'Your Score:' counter increases by 1 each time a 'You Win!' outcome is displayed.
      </li>
      <li>
-      Play the game a number of times to ensure the 'Turns remaining:' counter reduces by 1 each time a character is played.
+      Play the game several times to ensure the 'Turns remaining:' counter reduces by 1 each time a character is played.
      </li>
      <li>
-      Play the game a number of times to ensure the 'Opponents Score:' counter increases by 1 each time a 'You Lose!' outcome is displayed.
+      Play the game several times to ensure the 'Opponents Score:' counter increases by 1 each time a 'You Lose!' outcome is displayed.
      </li>
     </ul>
   </li>